10K Running: Long Run Benefits and How to Build Endurance

 How Long Is a Long Run for 10K Training?

-Your long run doesn’t need to resemble a marathon prep day, but it should be significantly longer than your race distance and longer than your midweek runs.
+A long run for ten kilometre training does not need to resemble marathon preparation, but it should be noticeably longer than your race distance and longer than your typical midweek runs.
+The purpose is simple.
+You spend extended time on your feet at a low intensity to build endurance, stability and aerobic depth.

 Top 5 Benefits of Long Runs for 10K Athletes